ktru7823/graph-traversal/README.md

 For each pair of vertices to test in order, output 0 (no path exists) or 1 (a path exists).
 <br>
 <br>
 An example of valid input is provided in "graph-traversal-1/graphSimple.in".
-An example output for this is provided below.
+The expected output for this example is provided below.
 ![graph-traversal-1](graph-traversal-1/example.PNG)
 <br>
 <br>